anvaka/winvelviz/README.md

 ## The method

-In a single day we can "capture" wind by recording its direction and strength (or a wind vector).
+In a single day we can "capture" wind by recording its velocity vector.
 If we record these vectors in every point on the Earth, we'd get nothing else but a vector field.

 One way to visualize a vector field is to use streamlines.
 We drop thousands particles onto the vector